What is lymphedema?

 Diet, body weight, and obesity

 The heavier a patient is, the higher the strain on the areas that are swollen.
 A healthy diet, aiming for an ideal body weight, may help alleviate the signs and symptoms of lymphedema.
-Some patients report that spicy foods make swellings worse.

 There is no cure for lymphedema, and it is a progressive condition.
 The outlook will depend to some extent on the severity of symptoms.